How to Run for Beginners without Getting Hurt

 How to run – step 2

 Warm-up before each run/workout.
 This is another injury prevention tip as well as something that will make running feel easier for you.
 A warm-up isn’t walking for 5 minutes before you go for a run.
-Check out my Instagram for a running warm-up or (again) look on youtube for some great warm-up exercises.
+I have a whole article about warming up for a run and what it involves!

 Trust me.
-Spend the 5 minutes to warm up.
-I used to only walk before my run for a warm up and it would take me a solid 10 minutes of my run workout before I felt like I got into my groove.
-Now that I do a quick 5 minute warm up?
-I feel so munch better within the first minute of my run.
+Spend 5-10 minutes to warm up.
+I used to only walk before my run for a warm-up and it would take me a solid 10 minutes of my run workout before I felt like I got into my groove.
+Now that I do a quick 5-minute warm-up?
+I feel so much better within the first minute of my run.

 Hydrate and Fuel for your Run – Step 3

-If you want a great resource on fueling for running.
-I highly recommend Anne of Fannetastic Food because she is a registered dietician and also a runner she has a great amount of personal insight and experience.
+If you want a great resource on fueling for running check out Anne of Fannetastic Food because she is a registered dietician and a runner.
+She has a great amount of personal insight and experience to share with you!